-Watson didn’t enter the nursing profession to be kind, not particularly but the first time she watched nurses in full swing, she knew something extraordinarily grand was needed.
+Watson didn’t enter the nursing profession to be kind, not particularly, but the first time she watched nurses in full swing, she knew something extraordinarily grand was needed.

 It was the first time I’d been around nurses.
 I watched the qualified nurses with the kind of intensity that a child watches her parents when she’s sick.
 My eyes didn’t leave them.
 I had no language for what they were doing, or for their job.

 But some exceptional individuals give and give and never seem to outstep their empathy.
-For most of us who struggle to be kind at all, to make a profession out of it, seems superhuman.
+For most of us who struggle to be kind at all, to make a profession out of it seems superhuman.

-Nursing is a career that demands a chunk of your soul on a daily basis. the emotional energy needed to care for people at their most vulnerable is not limitless and there have been many days when, like most nurses, I have felt spent, devoid of any further capacity to give.
+Nursing is a career that demands a chunk of your soul on a daily basis.
+The emotional energy needed to care for people at their most vulnerable is not limitless and there have been many days when, like most nurses, I have felt spent, devoid of any further capacity to give.

-First, this intensely-felt life is bearable because it’s not done in isolation.
-Psychologist Irving Yalom argued that human connectedness alleviates death anxiety.
+First, this intensely felt life is bearable because it’s not done in isolation.
+Psychologist Irvin Yalom argued that human connectedness alleviates death anxiety.
 It reminds me of poet John Keats, who spent the last few years of his incredibly short life dying from tuberculous and was never without the company of others.2

 There is a beauty in A&E, too: a togetherness, where all conflict is forgotten.
 There is no sleepwalking through the day, as an A&E nurse.
 Every day is intensely felt and examined and truly lived.